 While the Japanese TV has been getting giddy with excitement at the prospect of telling people to stay home and producing yet another round of eye-rollingly inane reports of irresponsible young people shamelessly socialising in central Tokyo, it’s conspicuously failed to notice a point made by two members of the national government’s Coronavirus Response Experts Committee, economists Fumio Otake and Keiichiro Kobayashi.
-In a

 Thank you for another fine article on the absurdity of all of this.
 I have stopped paying attention to politicians, the media, Covid restrictions, mask-wearing fools....I have fewer friends, less money but more meaningful relationships.
 I am also grateful that this plandemic has made me realize that politicians are useless, teachers giving online lessons in a classroom by themselves cannot be trusted, mask-wearing fools are fools and can't be trusted, guys who pull up their masks after finishing a cigarette have no rights to leave the house.
 I hope they go though with the nonsense.
 I will file a class-action lawsuit.
 It will probably be a one-man class-action lawsuit because most people are poltroons.